 Following are a few examples from some of the photographic series we have completed.
-They range from Mr. Barnwell's personal projects, like his series of three Appalachian-themed books, to commissions done for museums, historical societies, individuals, and organizations where he produced images for their needs.
+They range from Mr. Barnwell's personal projects to commissions done for museums, historical societies, individuals, and organizations.
 On commissioned projects, we plan the scope and subject matter together, along with cost parameters, then proceed with the photography (and oral history if desired), to create meaningful images that satisfy both our clients' needs and wishes as well as our own high standards of work.
 If you have a project in mind, we'd love to talk to you about how we can help.

 Jewels of the Southern Coast

 This series was done for the "Portrait of Greenville" project, sponsored by the Greenville County Art Museum.
-A number of painters were brought in from across the country to create one piece each about the city/county and its people.
-As the only photographer, Mr. Barnwell spent several weeks exploring Greenville County, mainly rural areas outside of town where the painters didn't typically go, and creating images.
+A number of painters were brought in from across the country to create one piece each about the county and its people.
+As the only photographer, Mr. Barnwell spent weeks exploring Greenville County creating images.
 The result was an exhibit of about a dozen paintings and fifteen of his photographs.
 Tim's only guidance was that the images had to be taken within Greenville County, so he had great freedom to find subjects on his own and create photographs that would reflect the area while using his personal vision to decide how to capture and present the subjects.

-The "Places & Faces" project was initiated by the Cashiers Historical Society in Cashier, NC.
-They had an idea in mind to document the people and places that were historically significant to their area.
+The "Places & Faces" project was initiated by the Cashiers Historical Society in Cashiers, NC.
+They had an idea to document the people and places that were historically significant to their area.
 After seeing Mr. Barnwell's "Hands in Harmony" photographic exhibit at the Asheville Art Museum they contacted him about his participation, as they thought his photographic approach to portraits combined with experience doing oral histories was the perfect fit for their project.
-He was commissioned to do eight people and places over a summer and do interviews with each of the subjects.
-It was so successful for their organization that they choose eight more the following summer.
-Now we have done a total of five sessions, plus one in Highlands for a group there.
-Plans are for a book of the Cashiers images, which Mr. Barnwell will author and help produce over the next couple of years.
+He was commissioned to do eight people and places and do interviews with each of the subjects.
+It was so successful for their organization that they choose more people in subsequent years.
+Plans are for a book whiich Mr. Barnwell will author.

 The Face of Appalachia: Portraits from the Mountain Farm